Download This Sample

 Sign Me Up

-- The idea for the Harry Potter books came to Rowling in 1990 when she was on a train ride to London… she began thinking about a boy wizard and all his adventures.. when she reached her flat in London she began writing the story
+- The Harry Potter book idea came to Joanne in the year 1990 when she was on a train traveling from Manchester to London’s King’s cross and began thinking about a boy wizard and all his adventures.
+When she reached her flat in London she began writing the story.

-- On October 16, 1992, Rowling married television journalist Jorge Arantes… their daughter, Jessica Isabel Rowling Arantes, was born on July 27, 1993, in Portugal… they later divorced and in December 1994, Rowling and her daughter moved to Scotland… Rowling would take her baby daughter on walks to get her to fall asleep
+- On October 16, 1992, Rowling married television journalist Jorge Arantes.
+Their daughter, Jessica Isabel Rowling Arantes, was born on July 27, 1993, in Portugal.
+They later divorced and in December 1994, Rowling and her daughter moved to Scotland.

 J.K.
 Rowling Worksheets

-This bundle includes 15 ready-to-use J.K.
-Rowling worksheets that are perfect for students to learn about the British novelist best known as the author of the Harry Potter fantasy series.
-The books have gained worldwide attention, won multiple awards, sold more than 400 million copies and been adapted into award-winning movies
+This is a fantastic bundle which includes everything you need to know about J.K.
+Rowling across 18 in-depth pages.
+These are ready-to-use J.K.
+Rowling worksheets that are perfect for teaching students about J.K.
+Rowling who is a British novelist best known as the author of the Harry Potter fantasy series.
+The books have gained worldwide attention, won multiple awards, sold more than 400 million copies and been adapted into award-winning movies as well.

 - J.K.
 Rowling Facts